Our Upcoming Events

 - Provides technical assistance on the planning and construction of bicycle and pedestrian projects implemented by other City departments

 Pedestrian facilities are included in—or affected by—almost every capital improvement project in the City.
 The Bicycle and Pedestrian Facilities Program assists with the planning and implementation of various pedestrian facilities by providing technical support to other departments and agencies.

 Learn about the various ways the public can participate in the implementation of Oakland’s Bicycle Master Plan, including the Bicycle & Pedestrian Advisory Committee and other opportunities for input on projects and programs and Bike to Work Day.

-Oakland's Bicycle & Pedestrian Advisory Committee (BPAC) advises the City on the design of bicycle and pedestrian facilities and related issues.
-Members of the public are welcome to attend all or part of any BPAC meeting and to join the committee.
+Oakland's Bicyclist & Pedestrian Advisory Commission (BPAC) advises the City on the design of bicycle and pedestrian facilities and related issues.
+Members of the public are welcome to attend.

 Bike to Work Day

-Every year, the City of Oakland Public Works Agency join with elected officials to celebrate Bike to Work Day with a pancake breakfast for hundreds of bicyclists in front of City Hall.
-The 2011 event was on Thursday, May 12, 2011, and over 650 bicyclists took part!
+Since 1994, the City of Oakland Public Works Agency, bicyclists, elected officials, and others celebrate Bike to Work Day with a pancake breakfast and other festivities in front of City Hall.

 The I (Bike) Oakland newsletter, published twice a year, provides an update on the City's progress implementing the Bicycle Master Plan.